scottrbailey/dbtk/docs/writers.md

 ## Writing in Batches

 The `to_*` helper functions are single-shot: they create a writer, write all data, then close and discard the writer.
 For incremental writes — pagination, chunked ETL, or appending from multiple sources — you need to instantiate a `BatchWriter` subclass directly and call `write_batch()` in a loop.
+Calling a `to_*` function multiple times with the same file will overwrite the previous file.
+The exception is `to_excel` which will overwrite a worksheet if it already exists but not the entire workbook.

-Supported batch writers: `CSVWriter`, `NDJSONWriter`, `ExcelWriter`, `XMLStreamer`.
+Supported batch writers: `CSVWriter`, `NDJSONWriter`, `ExcelWriter`, `LinkedExcelWriter`, `XMLStreamer`.

 ```python
 from dbtk.writers import CSVWriter